Lukas562Dev/lukas562dev.github.io/src/blogs/2022/01/02/switching-from-radeon-to-amdgpu/markdown.md

 # Full explanation

 ## Installing the driver
-*You can also install amdvlk or vulkan-radeon for Vulkan support*
+*You can also install vulkan-radeon for Vulkan support*
 ```bash
 sudo pacman -S mesa
 ```